 Knowing when you're likely to release an egg (ovulate) can help you plan or avoid pregnancy.
+Find out when ovulation occurs in the menstrual cycle, and when you can get pregnant.

 When does ovulation happen?

-"It's not accurate to say that women are fertile on day 14 of the menstrual cycle," says Toni Belfield, specialist in sexual health information and a trained fertility awareness teacher.
+"It's not accurate to say that women are fertile on day 14 of the menstrual cycle," says Toni Belfield, a specialist in sexual health information and a trained fertility awareness teacher.
 Being fertile on day 14 might be true for women who have a regular 28-day cycle, but it won't apply to all women.

-It's difficult to know exactly when ovulation happens, therefore if you're trying to avoid pregnancy, there isn't a 'safe' time of the month to have unprotected sex.
+It's difficult to know exactly when ovulation happens, therefore, if you're trying to avoid pregnancy, there isn't a 'safe' time of the month to have unprotected sex.

 "A woman who doesn't want to become pregnant shouldn't take the risk," says Belfield.